Peter-Vanderhyde/Minecraft-Manager/README.md

 Clients have the ability to
 - Download mods directly from the host.
 The host can select mods for each Fabric world that can be downloaded from them.
 - Download worlds directly from the host, if the host has chosen to allow it.
+- Save a list of host IPs for quickly connecting and seeing the status of servers and manager apps.

 The host has the ability to
-- Choose what worlds they would like the clients to be able to choose from (including worlds running Fabric.)
+- Add a list of worlds that can be run by the clients (including worlds running Fabric.)
 - Add existing Minecraft worlds to the world list, or remove/delete worlds.
 - Create new worlds from scratch to be directly added to the list.
 Use any version/snapshot, gamemode, difficulty, world preset, and optionally set a seed.
 A world can also be signified as a Fabric world that will run any mods in the world's mod folder.
   > **Note**:
   Newly created worlds do not generate any world files until their first time being run.
-- Easily backup server worlds.
+- Easily backup server worlds as ZIP folders.
-- Close the manager, but leave the server running.
+- Close the manager, but leave the server running in the background.
 - Update worlds to newer versions.
 - Quickly access each world's mods folder.
 - Download mods and designate them as recommended for playing on a world.
 Clients can download these mods directly from the host.